 Building furniture from re-used materials

 I found some wooden doors online for free.
 I used them to build a new kitchen.
-The two little cabinets on the top were already there, I built the one in the middle.
+The lower two little cabinets on the top were already there, I built the one in the middle.
 The blue top cabinet I found for free on the internet.
-The lower section I built from scratch with the second hand doors from the internet and I reused the wood of the shelving unit that used to be there.
+The lower section I built from scratch with the second hand doors and I reused the wood of the shelving unit that used to be there.
 The second door from the left I cut up in strips that serve as the fronts of drawers.
 I found handles on the flee market at “place du jeu de balle” in Brussels and the tiles I found for free on the internet.

 Creating extra space by building a mezzanine